We can investigate complaints about illegal building work or development.

-If building is underway, check if there is a sign at the front of the property with details of the builder and principal certifying authority.
+If building is underway, check if there is a sign at the front of the property with details of the builder and principal certifier.
 This should include contact information for the person you can talk to about any concerns.

 If you can’t see a sign, you can:

 - Check our online DA register

 - Put in a GIPA request for details of any work that’s been approved at the property; or

 It’s important to note that any work that falls under exempt development does not need Council’s approval, and we don’t have records about exempt works.